du82/nonograph/README.md

 - **Tor-native** - Built-in hidden service support
 - **Local storage** - All data stays on your server
 - **Open source** - Audit the privacy claims yourself
+- **Zero JavaScript** - 100% JavaScript-free for maximum security and privacy
+- **Dark mode** - Automatic dark mode based on system preferences

+## Security

+Nonograph takes security seriously and implements multiple layers of protection:

+- **Input validation** - All post IDs and user input are validated to prevent injection attacks
+- **XSS protection** - HTML sanitization using Ammonia to block malicious scripts
+- **CSRF protection** - Cryptographically secure tokens using HMAC-SHA256
+- **Path traversal prevention** - File operations are protected against directory traversal
+- **URL validation** - Dangerous protocols and private IPs are blocked
+- **No authentication vulnerabilities** - No passwords or sessions means no credential-based attacks

+For detailed security information, see [SECURITY.md](SECURITY.md).

 ## For Writers